 The Governor's State Employee Medal of Valor is the highest honor California bestows upon its employees.
-In a public ceremony the Governor awards gold or silver medals to state employees who risked their lives to save others or state property.
+In a public ceremony, gold or silver medals are awarded to state employees who risked their lives to save others or state property.

 25-Year Service and Retirement Awards

-This program was established by the Legislature to recognize state employees who have completed 25 years or more of state service.
-There are two types of awards - the Service Award and the Retirement Award.
-The Service Award recognizes employees who have completed 25-years of state service.
-The Retirement Award recognizes retiring employees who have completed 25-years or more of state service.
+This program was established by the legislature to recognize state employees who have completed 25 years or more of state service.
+There are two types of awards.
+The Service Award recognizes employees who have completed 25 years of state service.
+The Retirement Award recognizes retiring employees who have completed 25 years or more of state service.

 The following are examples of employee recognition activities from department programs which can range from simple reoccurring appreciation activities to complex nominations and award ceremonies.